 For Home and Country

 Renfrew South District Women's Institutes are part of the Federated Women's Institutes of Ontario.
-For over 100 years, our members have actively worked together for family, home, community and country.
+For 125 years, our members have actively worked together for family, home, community and country.
 We work with and for women in rural and small town Ontario, offering opportunities to learn and contribute to making our communities stronger and better.

 "Educate a boy, and you educate an individual.
 Educate a girl, and you educate a community.”